Maayeka

 But before I talk about these emails, here are some things that you need to know.

 1. You cannot represent somebody else’s work.
 So if the content stolen was not made by you, you cannot report it.
-Only the creator/owner can report violation of her Intellectual Property (IP) rights.
+Only the creator/owner can report violation of her Intellectual Property (IP) rights which can lead to an Ip Theft Investigation.

 2. Anything deleted off Facebook, is still there on the original website.
 Facebook just deletes things off a Facebook page, not on external websites.